 The focus of the JSK Fund is providing opportunities for young people from a range of backgrounds so that they may contribute to their communities in a positive way.

 1. Scholarships for the Aurora Internship Project

-These scholarships are of great benefit to both the students – who develop their practical legal skills – and the public interest organisations they assist through their internships.
+These internships are of great benefit to both the interns – who develop their practical legal or public policy skills – and the indigenous organisations they assist.

-Through YLTW, Oz Green trains young people to tackle environmental problems facing the world today.
+Through the Youth Leading The World program, Oz Green trains young people to tackle environmental problems facing the world today.
 This involves running an annual congress that identifies environmental problems, plans personal and community action for change and connects people with the power to make change locally and globally.
 YLTW trains facilitators to run these congresses and develops their skills in advocating for change.

 Oz green has achieved significant outcomes.
-Since 2009, it has trained 690 YLTW facilitators to run YLTW congresses and has directly engaged 12,000 young people.
+Between 2009 and 2018, it has trained 690 YLTW facilitators to run YLTW congresses and has directly engaged 12,000 young people.

 The JSK Fund’s support enables Oz Green to provide subsidised leadership development, facilitator training and ongoing mentoring for young people who would not otherwise be able to participate.

-The JSK Fund has also supported the following organisations/projects:
+The JSK Fund has also supported the following projects:

 - the Australian Youth Climate Coalition (AYCC) and the Seed Mob (AYCC’s indigenous youth climate network);

 - Social Ventures Australia’s ‘Bright Sports Schools Connection’; and